Johanna007/GDrive-Folder-Downloader/README.md

 ```

 * You need to enable the Drive API to use the script, the enabling instructions can be found on [Python Quickstart](https://developers.google.com/drive/api/v3/quickstart/python).
-* The script requires `credentials.json` in the same working directory for Google Drive authorization.
+* The script requires 2 generated files `credentials.json` and `token.json` from the Drive API enable processes in the same working directory of the script for Google Drive authorization.

 **Notes:** please use correct version
 * *download.py*: Python 2+ original script